Tariff information including harbour dues, berthage information, rail tariff information, wharfage fees as well as the updated terms and conditions

 – A rate based on its contents as per Wharfage Schedule

-Exemption – where cargo is discharged or loaded to a port vessel no contents charge will be billed providing movement occurs within 3 months
+Exemption – where cargo is discharged from or loaded to a port vessel no contents charge will be billed providing movement occurs within 3 months.
+A fixed rate per car charge is applicable for all rail shipments including intermodal transport between ship and rail.

 |b.||Contents charge as per Wharfage Schedule|